Guide to Homeschooling in

 Power Homeschool online parent portal makes it easy to keep meticulous records.
 Our online program tracks attendance, grades, student performance, and more, which parents can access through our easy-to-use app.

-Each homeschool student in Pennsylvania must be evaluated by a qualified personell annually to make sure they are receiving an adequate education.
+Each homeschool student in Pennsylvania must be evaluated by a qualified personel annually to make sure they are receiving an adequate education.
 Qualified evaluators include clinical or school psychologists, certified teachers with two years of experience, non-public school teachers or administrators with two years of experience, and other qualified individuals who are approved by the superintendent.

 Pennsylvania regulations require homeschool students to participate in nationally normed standardized tests in third, fifth, and eighth grade.
 The standardized assessments must evaluate reading, language arts, and mathematics skills.

 HOMESCHOOL GRADUATION REQUIREMENTS IN PENNSYLVANIA